The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

-As the executive director and co-founder of the Access to Prevention Campaign (PAC), Bruce Richman focuses on telling everyone about the benefits of HIV treatment not only for people living with the virus but also for their sexual partners - it focuses specifically on the ways that medicines can prevent the spread of HIV.
-To continue his militancy, Richman POZ launched a blog.
-Check out his inaugural speech in the post ""Loud and Clear: Undetectable = Uninfectious"To learn how feelings of fear and anxiety about their positive HIV status to HIV has given rise to a sense of freedom once he realized that having an undetectable viral load meant that he was not a danger to his / her partner / partner.
+As executive director and co-founder of the Prevention Access Campaign (PAC), Bruce Richman focuses on telling everyone about the benefits of treating cancer.
+HIV not only for people living with the virus, but also for their sexual partners - it focuses specifically on ways that drugs can prevent the spread of HIV.
+To continue his activism, Richman POZ launched a blog.
+Check out his inaugural speech in the post ""Loud and Clear: Undetectable = Uninfectious”To learn how feelings of fear and anxiety about his HIV positive HIV status gave way to a sense of freedom once he realized that having viral load undetectable meant that he was not a danger to his / her partner.

 While we were creating the post, POZ reports on PARTNER study finds, Which still supports HIV treatment as prevention (TasP).
 Richman expressed his concerns about the article and the alert tone of the follow-up study and the press release, which he felt should have been more auspicious.
 As we discussed the challenges of explaining and interpreting the results of the study on the risk of HIV transmission, both realized that it was an important conversation to share.

 Below is part of our exchange of e-mails, edited for clarity and length.